adesso-as-a-service/https-scan/README.md

 * a table containing all domains and their current status (link)
 * and one table per scan-api (two in case of the ssllabs-scan) (link).

+The meaning of the entries for each table column can be found in the README for each api.

 ## Structure